nextbreakpoint/infrastructure-as-code/README.md

 Some EC2 machines are provisioned using custom AMI.

-This command might take quite a while.
+The script might take quite a while.
 Once the images have been created, you don't need to recreate them unless something has changed in the provisioning scripts.
 Reusing the same images, considerably reduces the time required to create the infrastructure.

-    If you destroyed the infrastructure, but you didn't delete the AMIs, then you can skip this step when you recreate the infrastructure.
+    If you destroy the infrastructure but you don't delete the AMIs, then you can skip this step when you recreate the infrastructure

 ## Create the infrastructure